datacarpentry/semester-biology/exercises/Graphing-sexual-dimorphism-data-manipulation-R.md

    you created a plot of the histograms of female and male masses by family.
 This resulted in a lot of plots, but many of them had low sample sizes.

-   Use `dplyr` to filter out null values for mass, group the the data by family, and then filter the grouped data to return data only for families with more than 25 species.
+   Use `dplyr` to filter out null values for mass, group the data by family, and then filter the grouped data to return data only for families with more than 25 species.
 Add a comment to the top of the block of code describing what it does.